zdenal/commanded_events_map/README.md

 3. execute `./bin/generate_data`.
 This command will generate required json file for FE in `frontend_client` folder.
 4. execute `./bin/run_client`.
 Will run server (serving generated json file to FE) and open FE react application in browser.

-*!!
-Right now once you'll generate data again you need also restart client to let server return new generated data.
-This will be fixed soon.*

 ## Configuration & Base Logic
 **The main app logic is based on configuration and regular expressions.** In [config/dev.exs](config/dev.exs) you can play with it.